 One of the most common ways to measure the size of an economy, in other words the aggregate output of a country, is by compiling the gross domestic product (GDP).
 As defined by the World Bank, GDP represents the market value of all final goods and services produced within a country’s borders, during the course of one year.
 However, this definition which is often referred to as the production approach (or the output approach) is not the only way to compile GDP.

-OECD proposes a different approach to GDP, since it shows that GDP can also be calculated as the sum of the gross value added of all resident institutional units engaged in production to which we need to add taxes and subtract any subsidies on products not included in the value of their outputs.
+OECD proposes a different approach to GDP since it shows that GDP can also be calculated as the sum of the gross value added of all resident institutional units engaged in production to which we need to add taxes and subtract any subsidies on products not included in the value of their outputs.
 This is called the income approach in the specialized literature.
 Yet another method of calculating GDP is the expenditure approach, defined as the sum of the final uses of goods and services (all uses except intermediate consumption) measured in purchasers’ prices, less the value of imports of goods and services, or the sum of primary incomes distributed by resident producer units.
+Let us understand the key terms before we explain these approaches briefly.

 - Final Goods and Services: Goods and services produced for final usage (by the consumer)